mat1cedeira/ecommerce-project/README.md

 # ecommerce-project
-A project where I'll apply my knowledge and new learning subjects to showcase in my portfolio.
+A project where I'll apply my knowledge and new skills to showcase in my portfolio.